Cage9

 On January 10, 2012, Cage9 was included in a rock compilation album from DSN Music titled Soundtrack to The End Times with the previously unreleased song “Needles and Pins”; They also recorded and released a cover of the Game of Thrones main theme in 2014.

 The song “With The Lights Out” can be heard as the intro of the Black Veil Bride's Andy Black talk show and a couple of songs from their album Survival Plan featured in the Rob Dyrdek's ”Fantasy Factory”.

 Performing under the pseudonym "Evan9," Rodaniche was the guitar player for the band Powerman 5000 between 2007 and 2011 and produced their 2009 album Somewhere on the Other Side of Nowhere and their 2014 album Builders of the Future as well.

 In 2012, Cage9 toured the U.S. with The Sammus Theory, with additional shows in Japan as part of The Unionway Festival.

 The band spent 2013 and 2014 on tour supporting their album How to Shoot Lasers from Your Eyes.
 After it they started the recording sessions for a new album later called “Illuminator”.

 On June 3, 2016, Cage9 released their album Illuminator on EMP Label Group, and was followed by a series of shows and fests.
 They closed the year touring with Lacey Sturm across the U.S.

-In 2017 former bassist and longtime member Gustavo Aued returned to the band after playing with Powerman 5000 for a couple of years.
+In 2017 former bassist and longtime member Gustavo Aued returned to the band after playing with Powerman 5000 from 2008 to 2015.
 Since then the band has just played selective shows and festivals.

-On January 22, 2019, Cage9 releases Hypesthesia (hypoesthesia is a reduced or loss of sensitivity to sensory stimuli; numbness), their new album after a year in the making.
+On January 22, 2019, Cage9 released Hypesthesia (hypoesthesia is a reduced or loss of sensitivity to sensory stimuli; numbness), their new album after a year in the making.

-The band released a non album single called “D.O.A.” on April 24, 2020.
-Cage9 is currently in an indefinite hiatus since then.
+The band released a single titled “D.O.A.” on April 24, 2020, and have been on an indefinite hiatus since its release.